Key Takeaways

 The best NAD serum formulations combine NAD+ precursors with complementary nutrients that enhance cellular function:

-- Niacinamide: The most studied NAD+ precursor, supporting barrier function and reducing visible redness
+- Niacinamide: The most studied NAD+ precursor, supporting skin hydration and a healthy-looking complexion

-- Peptides: Signal proteins that encourage collagen production and skin repair
+- Peptides: Signal proteins that help maintain the appearance of skin firmness

 - Hyaluronic acid: Attracts moisture to plump skin and enhance NAD+ precursor absorption